-- Letter of recommendation from professor outside of SFE (submitted electronically or in a sealed/signed envelope) - Application for Admission to the School for Education (completed form picked up by the student from the Office of the Registrar) - · Initial portfolio form approved by advisor
+- Letter of recommendation from professor outside of SFE (submitted electronically or in a sealed/signed envelope) - Application for Admission to the School for Education (completed form picked up by the student from the Office of the Registrar) - Initial portfolio form approved by advisor

-Elementary emphasis:

-(GRADES 1 THROUGH 6)
+EDUCATION STUDIES - YOUTH EMPHASIS: - 67 cr.
+(Grades 1 through 6)

+Profess SIONAL C Curriculum

-2 cr.
+EDU 107 Career Inquiry in Education 2 cr.

-3 cr.

-3 cr.
+EDU 203 Educational Psychology

-3 cr.
+EDE 205 Child Psychology 3 cr.

+EDU 207 Technology in Education

-3 cr.
+EDU 210 School as a Social System 3 cr.

+EDE 311 Children's Literature

-3 cr.
+for ECE and Elementary Teachers 3 cr.

+EDE 335 Art, Music and Movement

-3 cr.
+for ECE and Elementary Teachers 3 cr.

-3 cr.
+EDU 310 Issues in Diversity and World Cultures 3 cr.

+GGH 140 Economic Geography

+BI 214 Personal and Community Health3 cr.

-3 cr.
+SO 302 The Study of the Family 3 cr.

-•••

-Admission to the School for Education-Certification Program required for enrollment in the following EDE/EDU courses
+Admiss ion to t he School for Education required for enrollment

-required for enrollment in the following LDL, LD C courses
+ollowin g EDE/EDU courses

-ĒDE 355 Classroom Management
+EDE 355 Classroom Management

 EDE 359 Elementary Teaching Strategies

 with Practicum

 EDE 360A Practicum

 EDE 360B Practicum

 EDE 360C Practicum

+EDU 361 Ethics and Professionalism

+in the Classroom

 EDU 367 Assessment in Education

 EDU 375 Exceptional Children 3 cr.

 EDE 378 Science for ECE and

 Elementary Teachers

 EDE 380 Literacy for ECE and

 Elementary Teachers

 EDE 385 Diagnosis and Remediation

 for Math Difficulties

 EDE 387 Diagnosis and Remediation

 for Reading Difficulties

-ТОТАL
+TOTAL 67 cr.